 The autumn’s a busy time for public holidays in Malaga.
 The month starts with a day off and then there are 2 at the beginning of December:

-Wednesday 1 November – is a national holiday so shops, businesses and banks will be closed.
-Most bars, cafés and restaurants will, however, be open for business as usual.
+Thursday 1 November – is a national holiday so businesses and banks will be closed.
+Most shops, bars, cafés and restaurants will, however, be open for business as usual.

 Malaga Jazz Festival